icon__logo-c

 Copywriters do.

 Sure, you need backlinks.
-And some onsite optimisation.
+And some on-site optimisation.

-But Google now rewards websites mostly for their ability to grip and hold the target audience, along with their ability to compel and persuade the visitor to interact with the site and click on the desired calls-to-action (Google knows this through monitoring the bounce rate, page depth and time spent on the site).
+But Google now rewards websites mostly for their ability to grip and hold the target audience, along with their ability to compel and persuade the visitor to interact with the site and click on the desired calls to action (Google knows this through monitoring the bounce rate, page depth, and time spent on the site).

 And who best to create such content?